 - Eat as healthy as possible because it will help you greatly in keeping your condition under control.

 - You can still travel.
 You can find a reputable centre to get your dialysis done, or opt for peritoneal dialysis which can be done manually at home or at the hotel.
 Many of the vendors deliver the dialysis fluids for the therapy to your foreign address or hotel.
 So you are able to do it yourself without worries of getting an infection in an unfamiliar environment.

 Kidney tranplant is an alternative option to dialysis

 According to Dr Francisco, research has shown kidney transplantation is an execellent alternative to dialysis for patients with kidney failure.

 Kidney transplantation can prolong and improve the lives of patients, in comparison to their outlook if they remain on dialysis forever.

-From Dr Francisco's experience, kidney transplantation appears to offer patients the best chances for rehabilitation in many aspects of their lives.
+From Dr Francisco's experience, kidney transplantation appears to offer patients good chances for rehabilitation in many aspects of their lives.

 It gives them a better quality of life by allowing them to regain their freedom to do many of the things that they used to do or they used to enjoy before developing kidney failure and needing dialysis.

 However, it's important to note that kidney transplant is not suitable for everyone.
-Your doctor will be able to advise you on the best treatment for your condition.
+Your doctor will be able to advise you on the most appropriate treatment for your condition.

 You can still enjoy life